PLAY2PROMPT: Zero-shot Tool Instruction Optimization for LLM Agents via Tool Play: Experiments

 StableToolBench employs a more complex chain-of-thought inference method, ReAct~\citep{yao2023react}.
-We also compare against EasyTool~\cite{yuan2024easytool}, which uses direct prompting to optimize tool documentation and generate usage scenarios, but requires documentation and labeled in-context examples from additional tools and is thus not entirely zero-shot\footnote{We use the optimized tool documentation and usage scenarios provided at \texttt{\url{https://github.com/microsoft/JARVIS/tree/main/easytool}}.
+We compare against EasyTool~\cite{yuan2024easytool}, which uses direct prompting to optimize tool documentation and generate usage scenarios, but requires documentation and labeled in-context examples from additional tools and is thus not entirely zero-shot\footnote{We use the optimized tool documentation and usage scenarios provided at \texttt{\url{https://github.com/microsoft/JARVIS/tree/main/easytool}}.
 The inference setting of \citet{yuan2024easytool} differs from ours as we follow the official inference prompts provided with StableToolBench.}.
+Additionally, we compare against DRAFT~\citep{quexploration}, a concurrent work, which optimizes tool documentation only in an iterative manner~\footnote{We use the optimized documentation very recently open-sourced at~\url{https://github.com/quchangle1/DRAFT}.
+Note that ~\citet{quexploration} tested only on the I2-Cat and I3-Inst subsets.}.
 An evaluation LLM is used to judge whether a response adequately answers a user query, due the dataset's free-form output design.
 We follow the official pipeline, using official ReAct prompts and report solvable pass rate, which measures the percentage of queries deemed solvable by the evaluation LLM.
-We use \texttt{llama-3.3-70b-instruct} as the evaluation LLM, which produces stable assessments.
 Further details are provided in appendix~\ref{appx:inference}. \paragraph{Optimization Details.} \ours first uses beam search to optimize tool-use examples.
 We set \e{\lambda=1}, \e{N_E=3}, limit depth to \e{3}, and explore \e{L=3} beams per node.
-We use beam width \e{W=10} for BFCL and \e{W=3} for StableToolBench to generate and select the top \e{W} examples for each tool, which then are then passed to the documentation optimization procedure.
+We use beam width \e{W=10} for BFCL and \e{W=3} for StableToolBench to generate and select the top \e{W} examples for each tool, which then are passed to the documentation optimization procedure.
 Beam search is again applied to select the best tool documentation.
 We employ \texttt{llama-3.1-8b-instruct} as both \e{\gG_E} and \e{\gG_D}.